 "Print Page Setup in Excel" can be your next stop.
 Page setup will help you preview or print your sales data as per your requirement and present it to your potential clients in an impressive manner.

 Interested in business analytics and finding the right mentor?
 Simplilearn's business analytics has got you covered.
-This Business Analytics certification course offered by Simplilearn teaches you the basic concepts of data analysis and statistics to help data-driven decision-making.
+This Business Analyst certification course offered by Simplilearn teaches you the basic concepts of data analysis and statistics to help data-driven decision-making.
 This training introduces you to Power BI and delves into the statistical concepts that will help you devise insights from available data to present your findings using executive-level dashboards.

 If you find any queries, do let us know in the comments below, and our excel experts will get back to you at the earliest.